 Kids use the kit to make a refreshing facial mask, soothing Mermaid Shimmer Gel and relaxing Bubble Bath Bonbons.
 You can use simple recipes, plus stuff you have around the house.
 A great lesson in making things from scratch and seeing how ingredients come together.

 Kids love baking.
-And if you don't mind the cleanup, get this kit and create a a magical unicorn treat.
+And if you don't mind the cleanup, get this kit and create a delicious constellation of tiny cupcakes.

-This baking kit includes everything you need.
-We’re talking cookie cutters, a unicorn-shaped silicone cupcake mold that makes six cupcakes, a frosting bag with three frosting tips, and a recipe leaflet and sticker sheet.
+This baking kit includes everything you need to make 20 irresistible mini cupcakes.
+We’re talking spatula, pastry brush, mixing spoon, 12 silicone mini baking cups, a metal baking tray, and four recipe cards.
 The brand makes a slew of different kits for every taste.
 Baking is messy, so don’t be uptight about it.

 We love Klutz sets because they're self-contained, they're fun, and they teach you a ton of stuff.
 Like this crystal-growing kit, which 11-year-olds can then turn into jewelry.

 Kids grow crystals, which is a pretty cool experiment in and of itself.
 And once you have crystals, you use them to make your own jewelry.
 You can showcase your crystal creations as necklaces, rings, and a pair of earrings.
 It’s open-ended creativity at its best.

 This comprehensive set comes with everything kids need to stage epic robot battles with their friends.

 A variety of weapons, armor, and wheels come with this set, so kids can strategize and assemble the bot they think has the best chance of winning in the arena.
 Once the bots are ready to go, kids can have epic remote-controlled battles with their friends.